-This was also NNSA's formal conclusion in 2017, when two-site production and the use of LANL's PF-4 for enduring pit production were formally rejected in a business case analysis ("analysis of alternatives").
-There is no comparative NNSA study supporting pit production at LANL or supporting a two-site production plan.
+This was also NNSA's formal conclusion in 2017, when two-site production and the use of LANL's PF-4 for enduring pit production were formally rejected in a business case analysis (the "analysis of alternatives").
+There is no NNSA business-case study supporting pit production at LANL, or supporting a two-site production plan.